jenkins-x/jx-docs/content/en/docs/install-setup/boot/clouds/on-premises.md

 ### Ingress

-If you don't have a real ingress solution for your on premise cluster you can start off using the `nginx-controller` and the IP address of your api server.
+If you don't have a real ingress solution for your on-premises cluster you can start off using the `nginx-controller` and the IP address of your api server.

 You can set `ingress.domain` to be `1.2.3.4.nip.io` where `1.2.3.4` is the IP address of your ingress service.

 By default boot will try to recreate the `ingress.domain` by discovering the IP address on the nginx controller service - which is commonly generated dynamically on the public clouds.

-If you are on premise and using a hard coded IP address for ingress you may want to set this on your `jx-requirements.yml`
+If you are on-premises and using a hard coded IP address for ingress you may want to set this on your `jx-requirements.yml`

 ```yaml
 clusterConfig: